adambard/learnxinyminutes-docs/tcsh.html.markdown

 # So if you want to include one of those characters inside the string, type:
 # \"   = for double quotes
 # \'   = for single quotes
 #
+# Using the \ as the last character of a line, it means that the line continues
+# to the next line; This is very useful on long pipe-lines and other cases.
+#
 # To display the backslash you have to type it two times, like this: \\